cchauve/PlasMerge/exp_20250802/README.md

 So out of `7984` possible combinations, only `491` miss at least one result (PlasMerge or PlasEval).
 They will need to be looked at, but we can proceed with enough results.

-Creating scatter and difference boxplots plots `merged` versus `unmerged` for all statistics.
+Creating scatter and difference violin plots plots `merged` versus `unmerged` for all statistics.
 ```
 > create_scatter_plots.sh
 > create_difference_plots.sh